raduionita/project-chimera/README.md

   - use cpu L* cache levels
   - allocator // stack-based vs pool-based vs (multi)FRAME-based
     - frame-based: gets reset on each(or nth) frame
+- shaders
+  - shader fragments
+  - embeded shaders into clases that know about attributes + uniforms + ...
+  - exception if the shader/program/pipeline fails to compile
+  - get unforms & attributes using glGetActiveAttrib && glGetActiveUniform
+  - parse shader
+    - use `#include file.xxx` to add functionality to the shader // this needs to be parsed by the engine

 ### Physics
 - bodies